nucleome/docs/source/dcic.rst

     :align: center
     :figwidth: 640px

-    Number of tracks hosted by Nucleome Browser in 2020 and the lasted version (March 2020)
+    Number of tracks hosted by Nucleome Browser in 2020 and the lasted version (November 2021)

 Use 4DN public data
 ===================